Will-Helliwell/Recipy/README.md

 As a user
-So i could choose what to cook from what ingredients i have I would like to filter recipes
+So i could choose what to cook from what ingredients i have I would like to filter recipes that have the ingredients i want to use

+As a user
+So i dont have to go buy more ingredients
+I would like a list of recipes for the ingredients that i have in my house
 ```